2025 Cadillac Lyriq: Redefining Luxury Electric SUVs for American Drivers

 Don’t miss MUST READ: The Ultimate Guide to Cadillac SUV Lineup: Luxury, Power & Innovation

-A New Era of Cadillac Luxury
+A Reborn of Cadillac Luxury

 MUST READ: Who Makes Genesis Cars?

-When it comes to performance, the Cadillac Lyriq delivers with two powertrain options.
-The rear-wheel-drive (RWD) model produces 340 horsepower, while the all-wheel-drive (AWD) variant ups the ante with 500 horsepower and 450 lb-ft of torque.
-The AWD model can sprint from 0 to 60 mph in just 4.6 seconds, offering a thrilling ride for those cruising highways or navigating urban streets.
-The 102-kWh Ultium battery provides an EPA-estimated range of up to 314 miles for RWD models and 307 miles for AWD, making it ideal for road trips across the U.S.
+The AWD model can go from 0 to 60 mph in just 4.6 seconds, making it a thrilling ride for people who drive on highways or through cities.
+The 102-kWh Ultium battery gives RWD models an EPA-estimated range of up to 314 miles and AWD models an EPA-estimated range of up to 307 miles.
+This makes it perfect for road trips across the U.S.

 MUST READ: EV Tax Credit 2025: Are You Missing $7,500?